Complexity-in-Action/Route-Navigation/README.md

 # Route-Navigation
-To demo the Unity Route Selection envioronement, download the respective foldes from the "Unity Builds" Folder and open the file Route Selection.exe.
+To demo the Unity Route Selection environment, download the respective folder from the "Unity Builds" directory and open the file Route Selection.exe.